 Sojourner Truth Day builds on recent recognitions in the Hudson Valley that further her legacy — and offer new places to take that reflective walk.

-Another spot to consider visiting: The Walkway Over the Hudson, where a new 7-foot bronze statue of Sojourner Truth was unveiled on the Highland side of the walkway in August.
+Another spot to consider visiting: Walkway Over the Hudson, where a seven-foot bronze statue of Sojourner Truth was unveiled on the Highland side of the walkway in August 2021.
 The statue was made by Yonkers-based sculptor Vinnie Bagwell.